-It does not make sense that our energy bills have increased linearly every year.
+It is a disgrace that our energy bills have doubled in the past 5 years at the expense of Montana ratepayers.
 The decisions of the Public Service Commission have been quiet, with little public input.
 The current PSC has allowed these utility increases for Montanans to keep the monopolies' shareholders happy by putting our money in the hands of a few individuals.
 As a social justice worker, I will continue to fight for justice by making decisions that put the power back into the people's hands and decisions that ensure just utility rates for everyone.

-Office Hours: As your commissioner, I will hold weekly office hours and reply to public comment and concern daily.
+Office Hours: As your commissioner, I will hold weekly office hours across my district and reply to public comment and concern daily.
 It is crucial for Montanans' opinions to be heard and accounted for in all PSC decisions.
 We need the Public Service Commission to start serving the public's interests.